get-glu/glu/docs/guides/index.md

 ## Glu Orchestrated GitOps Pipeline

-In this guide we will create a GitOps pipeline for deploying some simple applications to multiple "environments".
+In this guide, we will create a GitOps pipeline for deploying some simple applications to multiple "environments".
-For the purposes of keeping the illustration simple to create (and destroy) our environments are simply two separate pods in the same cluster.
-However, Glu can definitely extend to multiple namespaces, clusters or even non-Kubernetes deployment environments.
+For the purposes of keeping the illustration simple to create (and destroy), our environments are simply two separate pods in the same cluster.
+However, Glu can extend to multiple namespaces, clusters, or even non-Kubernetes deployment environments.

-In this guide we will:
+In this guide, we will:

 - Deploy a bunch of applications and CD components to a Kubernetes-in-Docker cluster on our local machine.
 - Visit our applications in their different "environments" to see what is deployed.